XuecaiHu/Meta-SR-Pytorch/README.md

 # Attention
-* The master branch has   fearful bug!!! we check the code as soon as possible.（2020-12-31） *I find an error in my camera-ready, the PSNR of our Meta-RDN on scale 1.2 is 40.04 not 40.40.
+* The master branch has   fearful bug!!! we check the code as soon as possible（2020-12-31）
+* I find an error in my camera-ready, the PSNR of our Meta-RDN on scale 1.2 is 40.04 not 40.40.
 # Requirements

 * Pytorch 0.4.0